amberyli/CASA-thesis/code/readme.md

-There is only one file, the NetLogo model of my thesis.
+# Code and outputs

-Please download it for complete operation.
+Here is to store the codes of NetLogo and the outputs from BehaviorSpace.